Crown-Commercial-Service/conclave-ssso-ui/README.md

 You will need to be supplied with a local secrets file (`environment.ts`) to enable the project to run, which can be supplied by any member of the development team.

-As a pre-requisite to running you will need to run **npm install** to install the application's dependencies.
+As a pre-requisite to running you will need to run **npm install** or **npm install --legacy-peer-deps** to install the application's dependencies.

 Once the above has been completed, you can run the application by running **npm start**.
 It can then be accessed via the URL and port reported in the command's output - generally this is http://localhost:4200/.